danielgaskell/scc/doc/syscalls.md

 Network capabilities are only available if an appropriate network daemon is running.
 Use `Net_Init()` to initialize the network and connect to the daemon.

 Network errors are recorded in the global variable `_neterr`, documented [below](#error-codes).

+In addition to `symbos.h`, these functions can be found in `symbos/network.h`.

 ### Net_Init()